latentai/example-applications/classifiers/cpp_inference/README.md

 ## Building the Project Directly
-If you would prefer to build and use the example application directly without the `inference_commands.bash` script, you will follow these basic steps:
+Follow these basic steps if you would prefer to build and use the example application directly without the `inference_commands.bash` script:

 Building the application:<br>
 ```